178 acres in Somers, CT

 Swimming, fishing, and boating are all allowed here.
 There is a small beach at the southeast side next to the open field.
 The lake isn’t large enough to be a real destination for boaters, but there’s just enough to explore for a lazy paddle.

-The Camp operated from 1927 to 2008 by the YWCA (Young Women’s Christian Association) with support from Samuel P. Avery Jr. The Town of Somers purchased it in 2014 for $825,000 and removed most of the buildings sometime around 2016.
+The camp operated from 1927 to 2008 by the YWCA (Young Women’s Christian Association) with support from Samuel P. Avery Jr. The Town of Somers purchased it in 2014 for $825,000 and removed most of the buildings sometime around 2016.